TD-Addon/StandardsValidator/WARNINGS.md

 ### Contains leading/trailing whitespace
 Leading whitespace is visible in game.
 Trailing whitespace is bloat.

+### Starts with an asterisk
+The CS marks modified dialogue with `*` and lets you jump to it by pressing that key.
+Starting responses with `*` makes it harder to jump to any modified dialogue.

 ## Contains odd orc name
 Orc surnames start with `gro-` or `gra-`.
 With a lower case G and a capital after the hyphen.